Got a Problem With Your U District Basement, Foundation or Concrete?

-We have been doing these kinds of home repairs for a long time.
+Find someone who has been doing these kinds of home repairs for a long time.
 These local work crews have the experience to conduct a thorough foundation inspection and successfully correct your issue.

-Where in Seattle Do We Work?
+Where in Seattle Can They Work?

-We’ll take on projects all over the local area including the suburbs near the University of Washington, including Bryant, Hawthorne Hills, Laurelhurst, Ravenna, Roosevelt, Sand Point, View Ridge, Wedgwood and Windermere, including the 98105 and 98115 zip codes.
+They will take on projects all over the local area including the suburbs near the University of Washington, including Bryant, Hawthorne Hills, Laurelhurst, Ravenna, Roosevelt, Sand Point, View Ridge, Wedgwood and Windermere, including the 98105 and 98115 zip codes.

 A Contractor Near Me in the University District?